Hasan ibn Ali: Caliphate of Ali

 Ali was elected caliph after the assassination of Uthman.
 Immediately after his accession, the new caliph faced a rebellion led by Aisha, a widow of Muhammad and daughter of Abu Bakr, and Talha ibn Ubayd Allah and Zubayr ibn al-Awwam, two companions of Muhammad.
 Hasan and Ammar ibn Yasir were subsequently sent to Kufa to rally support and raised an army of some 6,000 men.
-He also helped remove Abu Musa al-Ash'ari from the rule of Kufa, as the latter continued to hinder Ali's efforts against the rebels.
+He also helped remove Abu Musa al-Ash'ari from the governorship of Kufa, as the latter continued to hinder Ali's efforts against the rebels.
 Hasan later fought in the Battle of the Camel (656) against Aisha, Talha, and Zubayr.

-Hasan also fought against Mu'awiya ibn Abi Sufyan in the Battle of Siffin (657), though (Sunni) sources do not view him as a prominent participant.
+Hasan also fought against Mu'awiya ibn Abi Sufyan in the Battle of Siffin (657), though Sunni sources do not view him as a prominent participant.
 Madelung writes that Hasan criticised Ali's alleged aggressive war policy, saying that it stoked division among Muslims.
 In contrast, the Sunni Ibn 'Abd al-Barr lists Hasan as a commander at Siffin and the Shia Nasr ibn Muzahim narrates that Mu'awiya offered Hasan to switch sides at Siffin but was rejected.
 Haj-Manouchehri writes that Hasan persuaded some neutral figures to support Ali at Siffin, including Sulayman ibn Surad al-Khuza'i.
 He adds that Hasan vigorously opposed the arbitration process after Siffin alongside his father.
 In November 658, Ali placed Hasan in charge of his land endowments.